Seniors: 5 Reasons to Limit Red Meat in Your Diet

 Should you eat red meat in your senior years?
+Or is red meat unhealthy for seniors?
 A small amount of red meat isn’t going to have a significant impact on your overall health.
 But there are at least five reasons you may want to avoid or limit eating red meat.
 Eating red meat raises the risk for:

 1. Colon cancer.

 As you age, your risk for colorectal cancer goes up.
 You can cut your risk for colorectal cancer by eating more fiber-rich foods.
 However, red meat doesn’t contain any fiber.